 - not be confined in any public prison resulting from a conviction of a crime

 - *find more information on voting rights restoration here

 - South Carolina offers online voter registration.

 - You should know: you need a South Carolina driver's license or DMV ID card to use the online voter registration system.
-The address on record at the DMV needs to match the address where you're registering to vote.
-If you don't have the correct ID, you can still register to vote by mail.
+The address on record at the DMV needs to match the address where you're registering to vote, this can be updated online.
+If you don't have the correct ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: The last four digits of your Social Security number is required.
 It is required by the South Carolina Code of Laws and is used for internal purposes only.
 Social Security number does not appear on any report produced by the State Election Commission nor is it released to any unauthorized individual.
 (South Carolina Title 7-5-170)

 - Box 7 - Choice of Party: South Carolina does NOT require that you register with a party to participate in partisan primary elections.